microsoft/skype-sync/README.md

 ## Broadcast actions

-When our notepad wants to send out new actions to the other instances, the app needs to explicitly connect to the signaling service.
+When our notepad wants to send out new actions to the other participants, the app needs to explicitly connect to the signaling service.

 ```ts
 Sync.connect().then(() => {